creationix/howtonode.org/articles/express-mongodb.markdown

         });
     })

-Now you should be able to restart the server and browser to [here][].
+Now you should be able to restart the server and browser to [localhost][].
 Et voila!
 We'll not win any design awards, but you should now see a list of 3 very 'functional' blog postings (don't worry we'll come back to the style in a moment.)

 There are two important things to note that we've just done;